cylinbao/BlurAndSharpen/README.md

 Note: Task 2.1 plus task 2.2 will be responsible for the total points in the complteness part (40% in total.
 Please check the grading policy)
 #### 2.1 Modify the simulation of L1 cache in spike for the reference program to obtain better performance (30%)
 * You are restricted to only modify the two files, cachesim.h and cachesim.cc.
-* Do not modify the part to calculate cache access count and the miss count
+* Do not modify the part to calculate cache access count and the miss count.
+* You must have performance enhancement (less total_cache_access_time) to get points.
+If your result is equal or worse than the reference code, you will get zero point on this part.
 * Write a shell script named "task2_1.sh" containing your cache configuration to show TA how to run your modified simulator.
 For example, the content of your "task2_1.sh" could be

 		spike --ic=32:2:64 --dc=64:1:64 pk bns-riscv